 The Miniature Schnauzer has a lifespan of 12-14 years.
 The lifespan of Miniatures is impacted by numerous health problems including pancreatitis, diabetes, liver shunt, hyperlipidemia, and urinary stones.
 Also, the Miniatures suffer from a variety of eye problems including cataracts, progressive retinal atrophy, and entropion.

 Pancreatitis is a serious condition in which the pancreas becomes inflamed.
 Symptoms include vomiting, loss of appetite, and abdominal pain.
 Pancreatitis can come on as a single episode or in certain cases, the condition can become chronic.
-Medical management and a low-fat diet help ease the symptoms and prevent recurrence.
+Medical management and a low-fat diet help ease the symptoms and prevent a recurrence.
 The pancreas is the organ of the body that regulates insulin in the body.

 Diabetes is another disease common to the Miniature (and to a lesser extent, Standard) Schnauzer.
 Older and overweight dogs are more predisposed to the disease.
 Both Type 1 and Type 2 Diabetes happen with some frequency in the breed, In Type 1 diabetes the pancreas does not produce insulin or does not produce enough to regulate the blood sugar of the dog’s body.
 A pancreas damaged by bouts of pancreatitis can result in this kind of diabetes.
 Untreated diabetes has many damaging effects on the dog’s overall health and can lead to other health complications including glaucoma (blindness).
 Symptoms of diabetes include excessive thirst, frequent urination, weight loss, and infections in the urinary tract.
 Type 1 diabetes will need to be treated with insulin injection.
 Type 2 diabetes in which the dog’s body cells become resistant to insulin can sometimes be medically managed by weight loss and diet.